jronallo/iiif-workshop/workshop/preparation/web-server.md

 ## Scripting Languages

-You'll need to know how to open up a terminal if you want to try using a scripting language to run a web server.
+Scripting languages usually provide a basic web server that can be used for web development.
+If the Chrome extension doesn't work for you, then you can try the following.
+You'll need to know how to open up a terminal to use a scripting language to run a web server.

 ### Ruby

 Here's a Ruby one-liner for starting a server from the current directory.
 This uses only the standard library so if you have Ruby installed it ought to work.

+Check if Ruby is installed: `ruby -v`

+Run the Webrick server:

 ```ruby
 ruby -rwebrick -e 'WEBrick::HTTPUtils::DefaultMimeTypes["json"]="application/json";WEBrick::HTTPServer.new(Port: 3000, DocumentRoot: Dir.pwd, RequestCallback: Proc.new{|req,res| res["Access-Control-Allow-Origin"] = "*" }).start'
 ```

 ### Node

+Check if npm is installed: `npm -v`

 Install http-server:
 `npm install http-server -g`